 c.
-Stop the listener by executing the following command:
+Stop the listener.

 '''

 ORACLE_HOME/bin/lsnrctl stop

 '''

 Case Study: A Deployment of Oracle Directory Integration Platform

 This appendix describes a deployment in which Oracle Directory Integration Platform integrates various applications in the MyCompany enterprise.

 - Components in the MyCompany Enterprise - Requirements of the MyCompany Enterprise - Overall Deployment in the MyCompany Enterprise - User Creation and Provisioning in the MyCompany Enterprise - Modification of User Properties in the MyCompany Enterprise - Deletion of Users in the MyCompany Enterprise